mainkoon81/ooo-Bayesian-Introduction/README.md

    - __Generative modeling:__ One can sample or generate examples from it.
 Compare with classifiers(discriminative model to model `P(y|x)` to discriminate between classes based on x), **a generative model is concerned with joint distribution `P(y,x)`**.
 It’s more difficult to estimate that distribution, but **it allows sampling** and of course one can get `P(y|x)` from `P(y,x)`.
      - **LDA:** You start with a matrix where `rows` are **documents**, `columns` are **words** and `each element` is a **count of a given word** in a given document.
 LDA “factorizes” this matrix of size n x d into two matrices, documents/topics (n x k) and topics/words (k x d). you can’t multiply those two matrices to get the original, but since the appropriate rows/columns sum to one, **you can “generate” a document**.
    - __Bayesian non-parametrics Modeling:__ the number of parameters in a model can grow as more data become available.
 This is similar to SVM, for example, where the algorithm chooses support vectors from the training points.
 Nonparametrics include **Hierarchical Dirichlet Process** version of LDA(where the number of topics chooses itself automatically), and **Gaussian Processes**.
      - **Gaussian Processes:** It is somewhat similar to SVM - both use **kernels** and have similar **scalability**(which has been vastly improved throughout the years by using approximations).
-A natural formulation for GP is `regression`, with classification as an afterthought.
-For SVM it’s the other way around.
-As most “normal” methods provide point estimates, Bayesian counterparts, like Gaussian processes, also output uncertainty estimates while SVM are not.
-Even a sophisticated method like GP normally operates on an assumption of homoscedasticity, that is, uniform noise levels.
+     - A natural formulation for GP is **`regression`**, with **classification** as an afterthought.
+For SVM, it’s the other way around.
+As most “normal” methods provide **point estimates**, Bayesian counterparts, like Gaussian processes, also output **uncertainty estimates** while SVM are not.
+Even a sophisticated method like GP normally operates on an **assumption of homoscedasticity**, that is, uniform noise levels.
 In reality, noise might differ across input space (be heteroscedastic).
+       - Gaussian Distribution is